Azure/azure-sdk-for-java/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 // First, we see how many models we have, and what our limit is ResourceInfo resourceInfo = documentModelAdminClient.getAccountProperties();
-System.out.printf("The account has %s models, and we can have at most %s models",
+System.out.printf("The resource account has %s models, and we can have at most %s models",
     resourceInfo.getDocumentModelCount(), resourceInfo.getDocumentModelLimit());

 // Next, we get a paged list of all of our models